James Lind (Royal Navy officer): Centurion and Visakhapatnam

 Lieutenant James Robert Phillips had been left in command while Lind was on shore, and opened fire on the approaching French.
 As soon as Lind realised what was happening he tried to return to his ship, but the Indian boatmen refused to row him out, until the French moved further away.
 A brief lull in the fighting allowed Lind to return to his ship, but he found the Centurions rigging had been too badly damaged to allow him to pursue the French.
 Instead he anchored between the French and the merchants, placing himself between them but out of range of supporting fire from the shore batteries.
 He attempted to arrange for cannon to be brought to the beach to provide covering fire, but this proved to be impractical.

 The Marengo then returned to the scene, anchoring out of the range of all but Lind's largest guns on Centurions lower deck.
 Linois now used his longer range guns to pound the Centurion while the frigate Atalante moved in to harass her at close range.
 While Lind was thus occupied, the second frigate, Sémillante evaded Centurion and took possession of one of the East Indiamen, sailing her out of the harbour.
 Having grabbed a prize Linois moved his ships away from the harbour and departed, declining to continue to press the attack on Centurion.
 The British had lost both merchants, one to the French, while the other had been run aground and wrecked to prevent her capture.
 However the survival of the Centurion and her spirited fight against overwhelming odds was widely hailed as a victory in itself back in Britain.
 Lind returned to Britain and received a knighthood on 5 April 1805 for his services.
+He was awarded a Lloyd's Patriotic Fund presentation sword of £100 value.